awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: [KernelCapabilities](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_KernelCapabilities.html) object
 Required: no
 The Linux capabilities for the container that are added to or dropped from the default configuration provided by Docker\.
 For more information about the default capabilities and the non\-default available capabilities, see [Runtime privilege and Linux capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities) in the *Docker run reference*\.
 For more detailed information about these Linux capabilities, see the [capabilities\(7\)](http://man7.org/linux/man-pages/man7/capabilities.7.html) Linux manual page\.
-If you are using tasks that use the Fargate launch type, `capabilities` is supported but the `add` parameter described below is not supported\.
+For tasks that use the Fargate launch type, `capabilities` is supported for all platform versions but the `add` parameter is only supported if using platform version 1\.4\.0 or later\.
 `add`
 Type: string array
 Valid values: `"ALL" | "AUDIT_CONTROL" | "AUDIT_READ" | "AUDIT_WRITE" | "BLOCK_SUSPEND" | "CHOWN" | "DAC_OVERRIDE" | "DAC_READ_SEARCH" | "FOWNER" | "FSETID" | "IPC_LOCK" | "IPC_OWNER" | "KILL" | "LEASE" | "LINUX_IMMUTABLE" | "MAC_ADMIN" | "MAC_OVERRIDE" | "MKNOD" | "NET_ADMIN" | "NET_BIND_SERVICE" | "NET_BROADCAST" | "NET_RAW" | "SETFCAP" | "SETGID" | "SETPCAP" | "SETUID" | "SYS_ADMIN" | "SYS_BOOT" | "SYS_CHROOT" | "SYS_MODULE" | "SYS_NICE" | "SYS_PACCT" | "SYS_PTRACE" | "SYS_RAWIO" | "SYS_RESOURCE" | "SYS_TIME" | "SYS_TTY_CONFIG" | "SYSLOG" | "WAKE_ALARM"`
 Required: no
 The Linux capabilities for the container to add to the default configuration provided by Docker\.
 This parameter maps to `CapAdd` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--cap-add` option to [docker run](https://docs.docker.com/engine/reference/run/)\.
-If you are using tasks that use the Fargate launch type, the `add` parameter is not supported\.
+If you are using tasks that use the Fargate launch type and platform version 1\.4\.0, the only supported `add` parameter value is `SYS_PTRACE`\.
 `drop`
 Type: string array
 Valid values: `"ALL" | "AUDIT_CONTROL" | "AUDIT_WRITE" | "BLOCK_SUSPEND" | "CHOWN" | "DAC_OVERRIDE" | "DAC_READ_SEARCH" | "FOWNER" | "FSETID" | "IPC_LOCK" | "IPC_OWNER" | "KILL" | "LEASE" | "LINUX_IMMUTABLE" | "MAC_ADMIN" | "MAC_OVERRIDE" | "MKNOD" | "NET_ADMIN" | "NET_BIND_SERVICE" | "NET_BROADCAST" | "NET_RAW" | "SETFCAP" | "SETGID" | "SETPCAP" | "SETUID" | "SYS_ADMIN" | "SYS_BOOT" | "SYS_CHROOT" | "SYS_MODULE" | "SYS_NICE" | "SYS_PACCT" | "SYS_PTRACE" | "SYS_RAWIO" | "SYS_RESOURCE" | "SYS_TIME" | "SYS_TTY_CONFIG" | "SYSLOG" | "WAKE_ALARM"`